structlogging/structlogger/README.md

 private static StructLogger<DefaultContext> logger = StructLogger.instance();
 ```

-(please note that StructLogger should not be declared and cannot be used on as local variable)
+(please note that StructLogger should not be declared and cannot be used as local variable)

 this declared logger can then be used for logging in structured way like this: